 1. Regional intellectual property protection

-In October, the Andean Community announced the launch of an intellectual property (IP) database allowing searches of trademarks and brands registered across the four-country sub-region.
+Also in 2021, the Andean Community announced the launch of an intellectual property (IP) database allowing searches of trademarks and brands registered across the four-country sub-region.

 Known as ‘CAN TMview’ the database forms part of a European Union-led initiative known as IP Key Latin America, that is intended to develop more stringent IP protection across the region.